 The first thing that strikes when entering the Space Center, are lekker flowers of the motherland growing beautifully; another one is the main building’s exterior architectural design.
 It comes like a little, pleasant surprise to see lumber on the front façade, if expecting to see mainly shiny futurism round every corner.
 There is a lot of Italian engineering, design, science and delicious Italian ice cream, too!
 Engineers field experts, researchers, stuff members participating to ongoing space programs come from several European countries; it’s a privilege and a great pleasure to interact with them and their considerate way of making sense of complex concepts.

 The speakers hall of fame: Esa astronaut of Italian nationality who flew with Space Shuttle to the International Space Station, the German astronaut who flew to Mir Space Station, of Dutch and of Italian nationality who flew the Soyuz to the ISS.
+On July the upcoming lunch live in English and in Italian of Esa astronaut of Italian nationality, the oldest Esa astronaut to fly to space for a long-duration mission.
 Amazing to think what happens when boundaries are torn down and realities are built to last.
-We get to live that thanks to a virtual tour of the International Space Station: touring its habitat modules, freely floating from top notch science experiments to the stellar kitchen, from windowless laboratory to the cupola with the best balcony views available to humans.
+We get to live that thanks to a virtual tour of the International Space Station: touring its habitat modules, freely floating from top notch science experiments, from windowless laboratory to the Cupola with the best balcony views available to humans, to the stellar kitchen: astronaut foods is known to have reached such refined balance in terms of shelf-life and flavours that are available for earthlings, as well.
 It sparks amazement hearing the astronauts’ stories about working for one of the greatest dreams in the making as if it didn’t belong to them, as if by being it engraved within themselves, they have become the dream itself.
 Upon her return to earth Cristoforetti, for instance, mentioned that she looked at her pictures taken while in space to reassure herself of actually having been there.

-On a more pragmatic side, Cristoforetti’s career and well deserved successes are elements indicating improvements and advancements, since it is recognition of equal opportunities in industry sectors which value the importance of collaborative inclusion, equal opportunities, treatments and benefits pertinent both to professional and work/life fulfillment.
+On a more pragmatic side, Cristoforetti’s career and well deserved successes are elements indicating improvements and advancements, since it is recognition of equal opportunities in industry sectors which value the importance of collaborative inclusion, equal opportunities, treatments and benefits pertinent both to professional and work/life balance.
 An inspired guess makes this a sign of the times, with the hope that it will soon turn into ripples of awareness.
-Cristoforetti, first female Italian astronaut, is the only Esa female astronaut in Europe in active status: in her speeches the essence of inspiring expertise, thinking and living, decades of trophies gained in small steps with great outcomes.
+Cristoforetti, first female Italian astronaut, is the only Esa female astronaut in Europe in active status: in her speeches the essence of inspiring expertise, thinking and living, decades of gained goals obtained in small steps.
 Cristoforetti’s mission in space, on board the International Space Station lasted 200 days: in 2015 it gave her the female world record for longest uninterrupted mission by a woman astronaut.
 Although records are made to be broken again and again, her inimitable experience, the ceilings broken, trends created and her inspirational million-miles journeys are beneficial to present and future generations.

 Among the presentations at the Space Center, the Moon village, Mars exploration, environmental concepts were introduced as some of the projects being developed by the European Space Agency (ESA).
 And then real life-size replica of the space crafts , at that time, on orbit towards the Red planet, the European Columbus module, the science laboratory part of the ISS.
 The thrill and excitement of the successful Rosetta mission, landing a space craft on a comet for the first time in history of space exploration, of which even children knew all about, truly fascinating.